BusterLundgaard/busters_super_cool_terminal_tutorial/README.md

 > echo hello there stranger!
 hello there stranger
 ```
-`echo` can be useful when scripting, debugging, and when piping into other commands.
+`echo` can be useful when scripting, debugging, and when piping into other commands (but you haven't learned about piping yet hehe).

 # Important keyboard shortcuts in the terminal:
 ## TAB